 Punctuation such as ‘comma’ and ‘full stop’ can be said and Echo will include those in the text produced.
 There are other useful voice commands such as ‘new line’ and ‘new paragraph’.
 Please see How To Use Echo Voice Commands for full details.

-Release the record button, or press the number pad ‘+’ key, when you have finished speaking.
+Release the record button, or press the keyboard hotkey, when you have finished speaking.
 The text will then be inserted.
-Switch the microphone on again to dictate more text if needed.
+Switch the microphone on again to dictate more text when you wish.

 Dictation Top Tips